Perdu/Cookie-Glasses/README.md

 ## Install

-For this version of CookieGlasses, you have to manually install it from source since it's not available on the Chrome Webstore or the Firefox addons.
+This version of Cookie Glasses is not available on the Chrome Webstore of Firefox Addons, so it must be manually installed from source.

 ### Chrome / Chromium